• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Original "Les Paul" models becoming increasingly rare

-Selling Your 1961 Gibson SG Junior
+Selling your Gibson SG Junior

 If you own a 1961 SG Junior and are considering selling, Edgewater Guitars offers distinct advantages over other selling options.

-Why Choose Edgewater Guitars
+Why choose Edgewater Guitars

 Premium Valuations: We consistently pay 30-40% more than local guitar shops because we understand the collector market and can accurately assess rare features like first-year SG characteristics and original "Les Paul" markings.